splinesoft/MUDRammer/readme.md

 ## About the Name

-I've been very fortunate to meet people from all over the world in my years of mudding.
+I've been very fortunate in my years of mudding to have met people from all over the world.
 One of my more colorful Dutch mudding acquaintances has played for years with a character named "Mudrammer".
 It is a ridiculous and silly name, but it still makes me :laughing:

 ## Contact